Neighborhood Code 2024 Update

 Maximum Allowed Density

 The upper limit to the number of units per given land area, usually expressed as dwelling units per acre (du/acre).
-In the low-density zone, this is currently 7 du/acre, so a ⅓ acre lot (which is typical in suburban-style development) could only have 2 units at most.
+In the low-density zone, this is currently 7 du/acre.

 The Impact